 The same is true for families in Florida.
 Port Canaveral is the ultimate Disney homeport, just miles from Walt Disney World in Orlando.
 So, cruisers within driving distance can cut costs by choosing a port that doesn’t involve long-haul airfare.

-The Caribbean is one of the most in-demand cruise itineraries, but there is plenty of competition in those waters.
-Thus, cruise fares remain relatively steady, with plenty of options that are three or four nights.
+The Caribbean is one of the most in-demand cruise regions, but there is plenty of competition in those waters.
+Thus, cruise fares remain relatively steady, with plenty of options that are three to five nights long.

 On the same token, a European adventure with the whole crew might be just the ticket.
-Though, you will likely have to shell out more for transatlantic plane tickets to ports like Barcelona.
-Plus, these sailings are usually a week or more at sea, which means more money down.
+Though, you will likely have to shell out more for transatlantic plane tickets to ports like Barcelona or Southampton.
+Plus, these sailings are usually a week or longer, which means more money down.
 It’s important to keep the entire door-to-door experience in mind when considering the overall cost of your Disney cruise.

 Some destinations have limited availability, and therefore you should book as far in advance as possible.
-Some cruise lines offer closeout deals.
-However, the Disney cruise crowd is usually one for advanced planning leaving little last-minute availability on unusual itineraries with only a few sail dates, like Hawaii.
+While it can be easy to find last-minute deals on some cruise lines, the Disney cruise crowd is usually one for advanced planning.
+This leaves little last-minute availability on unusual itineraries with only a few sail dates, like Hawaii.

-Ten nights one way from Honolulu is $205 per person, per night for a family of four in an inside cabin when last we checked.
-That same one-way Hawaiian adventure from Vancouver drops to $142 per person, per night.
+Ten nights one way from Honolulu is $207 per person, per night for a family of four in an inside cabin when we last checked.
+That same one-way Hawaiian adventure from Vancouver drops to $188 per person, per night.

 Disney cruise costs by cabin type